-Th e following tasks will prepare your family and your h nome for emergency situations.
-Post emergency telephone numbers by phones (fire, Teach children how and when to call 9-1-1 or your lonumber for emergency help. ocal Emergency Medical Services Show each family member how and when to turn off the utilities (water, gas and electricity) at the main switches.
-See sidebar at right.
-TURNING OFF UTILITIES WATER Check if you have adequate insurance coverage.
-Obtain property, health and life insurance if you do not have them.
-Shutting off the water traps the clean water already in your pipes, which you may need for drinking.
+Th ne following tasks will prepare your f family and your l nome for emergency situations.
+Post emergency telephone numbers Teach children how and when to ca number for emergency help. • • ocal Emergency Medical Services Show each family member how and off the utilities (water, gas and electronic main switches.
+See sidebar at right. tricity) at the TURNING OFF UTILITIES WATER Check if you have adequate insurar Obtain property, health and life insurar do not have them.
+0 Shutting off the water traps the clean water already in your pipes, which you may need for drinking.
 Locate the shutoff valve for the water line that enters your house.
 Make sure the valve can be completely shut off.
 Replace the valve if necessary.
-Get training from the fire department for each family member on how to use the fire extinguisher. member on how to use the fire extinguisher.
-I smoke detectors on each level of your ent gas meter configurations, so it is important to contact your local gas company for guidance.
+Get training from the fire department family member on how to use the fire GAS There are different gas shutoff procedures for different gas meter configurations, so it is important to contact your local gas company for guidance.
 Turn off the gas using the outside main valve if you can.
-If you turn off the gas for any reason, however, a gualified professional MUST turn it back on Install smoke detectors on each level of your home, especially near bedrooms (but not in them).
-Take a Red Cross first aid and CPR class.
+Install smoke detectors on each level home, especially near bedrooms (but • If you turn off the gas for any reason, however, a qualified professional MUST turn it back on.
+Take a Red Cross first aid and CPF R class.
 ELECTRICITY Locate your electricity circuit box.
-Always shut off all the individual circuits before shutting off the Determine the best escape routes from your home.
-Find two ways out of each room.
-Draw a floor plan of your home and illustrate the escape routes.
-Makdrawings.
-Post a copy of the drawings at eye level in ke sure children understand the Find the safe places in your home for each type of d isaster.
-Discuss them as a family.
-In Red Cross, www.redcross.c eve special needs, find out about e in your community.
-The American org, offers an excellent guide to for people with disabilities. ar nd records Inventory your home possessions and protect insu inte and Uni rance purposes.
-Take photos or a video of the rior and exterior of your home.
-The Household Personal Property Inventory Book from the versity of Illinois can help you record your Consider sav ring money in an emergency savings ould be used in any crisis (i.e. at a ed in your area so it would be unlikely to experience the same disasters as you).
+Always shut off all the individual circuits before shutting off the main circuit breaker.
+Determine the best escape routes for Find two ways out of each room.
+It of your home and illustrate the est drawings.
+Post a copy of the drawings.
+Praw a floor plan cape routes.
+Mal ke sure children understand the Find the safe places in your home f for each type of d lisaster.
+Discuss them as a family. assistance that Red Cros prepa t may be availabl s, www.redcross.c ave special needs, find out about e in your community.
+The American org, offers an excellent guide to for people with disabilities.
+DCUMENTS ND RECORDS l Inventory your home possessions and protect 1.
+Minsuinte and Unit poss \ Consider sav unlikely to experience the same disasters as you).